bootstrap-vue/bootstrap-vue/src/components/collapse/README.md

 # Collapse

-> Easily toggle visibility of almost any content on your pages in a vertically collpasing container.
+> Easily toggle visibility of almost any content on your pages in a vertically collapsing container.
 > Includes support for making accordions.
 Visibility can be easily toggled with our
 > [`v-b-toggle` directive](/docs/directives/toggle), or via `v-model`.